Filip Trello: Spartak Trnava

-Dynamo Malženice (loan)
+Loan to Dynamo Malženice

-In July 2025, Trello joined Spartak’s feeder club Dynamo Malženice on a loan.
+In July 2025, Trello joined Spartak’s feeder club Dynamo Malženice on a loan, joining alongside five other Spartak youth players.
 He scored his first goal for the club in a 3–1 loss against FC Petržalka, scoring in the 67th minute.
+Trello would be a part of the Spartak Trnava squad going to Turkey for their winter preparations.